 It is therefore likely that the mismatch in calibration is in fact due to a temporal variation in groundwater recharge in response to land use change.
 However, detailed historical land cover data was not available.
-Reconstructing historical land use change would be a separate study in its own right and it was therefore not possible to incorporate the transient variability of recharge into the groundwater model to reflect the land use change in the area.
+Reconstructing historical land use change would be a separate study in its own right and it was therefore not currently possible within the timeframe and budget of this project scope, to incorporate the transient variability of recharge into the groundwater model to reflect the land use change in the area.

 The Browne and Waterfront piezometers are generally well represented by the simulation, with good correlation of seasonal and annual trends, though in some cases, a discrepancy in water level elevation was observed.
-In some cases, this reflects the fact that piezometers at different depths correspond to the same model layer, for example the midpoint of the screened interval for Browne piezometers 2 and 3 are 16 and 29 m BGL, respectively, however both fall within model Layer 1 and therefore reflect the same simulation results.
+In some cases, this reflects the fact that piezometers at different depths correspond to the same model layer, for example the screened interval for Browne piezometers 2 and 3 extends to 16 and 29 m BGL, respectively, however both fall within model Layer 1 and therefore reflect the same simulation results.